 Options can be “in the money” (ITM) or “out of the money” (OTM).
 The terms refer to the relationship between the options strike price and the market value of the underlying asset.

-• A call option would be in the money if the strike price was lower than the current market price of the underlying security.
-An investor holding such a contract could exercise the option to buy the security at a discount and sell it for a profit right away.
+• A call option is in the money if the strike price is lower than the current market price of the underlying security.
+An investor holding such a contract could exercise the option to buy the security at a discount and sell it for a profit immediately.

 The reverse applies to puts.
 A put would be in the money if the strike price is higher than the current market price of the underlying security, and out of the money if the strike price is lower.